pdiddyb/logger/README.md

 ### Configuration

-If you want to see all messages even traces and color logs, you will need to set an environemnt variable LOG_LEVEL to dev.
+If you want to see all messages even traces and color logs, you will need to set an environment variable LOG_LEVEL to dev.
+This assumes you are using webpack and declaring environment variables that are accessed in your application using process.env.VARIABLE.
+If not, then you will get all logging messages and will not be able to just use trace and color in certain environments.

 ```javascript
 LOG_LEVEL=dev